 Given that Finescale Dace have limited natural dispersal abilities and are restricted to cool spring waters, the primary recovery goals for the management of the population of Finescale Dace is to maintain existing populations and protect the habitat within watersheds where Finescale Dace are currently found.
 Specific management strategies are to work with fisheries biologists to standardize sampling efforts in coordination with lake surveys in the Black Hills and explore trap and transfer techniques from the Mud/Cox Lake broodstock population for future reintroductions.
 Additional management strategies will involve working with private land and habitat biologists to develop site specific best management practices to ensure habitat protection.
-Additionally, criteria for delisting would include 50% of HUC\10 boundaries to maintain current status (Post-2000) and have self-reproducing populations.
+Additionally, goals for delisting would include 50% of

+HUC_10 boundaries previously occupied to maintain current status (Post-2000) and evidence of natural reproducing populations.